 Introduction

-What is a Single Phase and Three Phase Power Supply System?
+Understanding the Single Phase and Three Phase Power Supply System

 Difference between single phase and three phase power supply system